The steamed Live Whole Lobster | Photo: Celine Asril

 "My gripe with many blogshops in Singapore is that the products usually look good from far and Pince & Pints is no exception.
 The packaging is eye-catching, but the quality and workmanship fall in expected standards"

-After the long distance that the Boston and Canadian lobsters have travelled and their storage in water tanks, the crustaceans have their "essence of the sea".
+After the long distance that the Boston and Canadian lobsters have travelled and their storage in water tanks, the crustaceans have lost their "essence of the sea".
 Salt can be (and is) added to the water tanks that Yap built, but what about the minerals?
 In the United States where the lobsters get from farm to table much quicker, you might get away with lightly dressing the flavourful lobster meat for a roll.
 But Pince & Pints' lobster meat is too plain to be dressed so lightly.
 Though they try to make up for that with a heavy sweet bread (heavy on the mayonnaise, too) that was generously dipped in butter before being pan-fried, the end result is one that weighs like a crumpled fisherman's net in the stomach.

 It did not help that the shoestring fries were on the dry side.